About

 Craft is a form of work that results in a tangible output, often repeatable over and over.
 A fine craft can be learned from considerable practice and developed into a world-class form.
 Patrons are inspired by the skill to create the piece rather than a reaction to the subject matter.

-Understanding Folk Art:
+Understanding Folk/ Heritage Art:

 “Folk Art” is defined as a decorative or practical piece of artwork that showcases traditional techniques from a specific culture or region.
-Folk Art is usually unique to the people of a specific culture and is viewed as an expression of society.
+Folk Art is usually unique to the people of a specific heritage and is viewed as an expression of society.
 Folk art is steeped in grassroots history and often distinguished from academic, commercial, and Western “Fine Art”.
 Folk Art is frequently demonstrated through fine craftmanship, utilitarian and ornamental media, color, and texture; showcasing artistic expression from a non-classically trained artist.

-Souvenirs:
+2024 Souvenirs:

 T-shirts